The Last Steps in Buying a Used Car

 The next step is to finalize your loan, if you are using financing.
 As a savvy consumer you almost certainly pre-qualified for your auto loan, but pre-qualification only provides a range of possibilities, your actual loan terms may change once the lender runs a hard credit check.
 Be sure to evaluate the terms of your car loan so that you can be sure that you understand what your payments will be like and how different loan lengths affect the payment.
 Used car loans are tricky creatures, so make sure you give them the attention they deserve.
 Furthermore, make sure that the loan length is correct.
 A 60 month used car loan results in dramatically different payments than a 72 month used car loan.

 The next step, before you drive away in your car, is to change your insurance.
 Most loans require you to have comprehensive insurance coverage, and even though the risk that something awful happens on your way home is small, the magnitude of the risk justifies being careful.
 If your car is in an accident and gets totaled, and you don’t have comprehensive insurance, then you’ll still have to pay off the entire car loan.
 This can be financially ruinous, as you will have a new large monthly expense and no car to show for it.

-Thankfully, many car insurance companies operate 24/7 help lines that will let you update your policy and pay the difference between the coverage on your new car and your old car.
+Thankfully, many insurance companies operate 24/7 help lines that will let you update your policy and pay the difference between the coverage on your new car and your old car.
 This is one area where you might have a happy surprise, as the car you’re buying may be cheaper to insure than your old car.
 If you do not have insurance yet, there are many companies such as this, that offer free insurance quotes.